lanl/LaGriT/docs/pages/release_notes/lagrit_release_notes_V3.200.md

 LaGriT V3 LACC-15-069 is now distributed as open-source software under a BSD 3-Clause License.

-This version moves the entire LaGriT repo from a local mercurial version control to github and now includes the python driven version PyLaGriT.
+This version moves the entire LaGriT repo from a local mercurial version control to public github and now includes the python driven version PyLaGriT.
 For most current versions of source and documentation use the open-source repository at

     https://github.com/lanl/LaGriT